How to overcome the low-carb & keto plateau

-Keep in mind that if you’re not losing fat and are still succumbing to cravings, then cannabis may not be a good option for your sleep since it has appetite stimulating effects that may compound the strength of your cravings.
-For people who aren’t struggling with cravings and appetite regulation, then cannabis is a better option for sleep and relaxation since it interfere with a normally regulated appetite long-term.
+Keep in mind that if you’re not losing fat and are still succumbing to cravings, then cannabis may not be a good option for your sleep since it has appetite-stimulating effects that may compound the strength of your cravings.
+For people who aren’t struggling with cravings and appetite regulation, then cannabis is a better option for sleep and relaxation since it interferes with a normally regulated appetite long-term.
 It increases appetite short-term, but it doesn’t dysregulate long-term appetite mechanisms that allow you to naturally compensate at your next meal.

 Get up and move

 Many studies have been conducted on the positive effects of exercise on sleep quality, indicating that participating in regular exercise helps to improve sleep .
 Not only does it help to improve sleep quality, but also to increase sleep time, reduce stress and regulate anxiety, and help with insomnia and other sleep disorders.
 It’s good for you for many reasons but not because you’re ‘spending calories’.